-Mental health challenges can affect learning in a variety of different ways: They can affect behaviour in class such as students having difficulty sleeping and therefore being too tired for class or students being distracted by their challenges and finding it difficult to concentrate.
-They can also affect overall academic performance such as students having negative opinions about their abilities and not being able to motivate themselves.
+Mental health challenges can affect learning in various ways: They can affect behaviour in class, such as students having difficulty sleeping and therefore being too tired for class or students being distracted by their challenges and finding it difficult to concentrate.
+They can also affect overall academic performance, such as students having negative opinions about their abilities and being unable to motivate themselves.

 Helpful Actions with Mental Health

-As varied as the impact on learning can be, the signs of mental health problems can also be extremely varied.
-Signs such as frequent reports of headaches and stomach aches or reports of tiredness could signify a student’s response to mental health challenges, a physical symptom, or both.
+As varied as the impact on learning can be, the signs of mental health problems can also be highly varied.
+Signs such as frequent reports of headaches, stomach aches, or reports of tiredness could signify a student’s response to mental health challenges, a physical symptom, or both.
 This variety means teachers lack the confidence to approach their students and discuss a potential mental health challenge.
-This lack of confidence among teachers is probably the greatest barrier to us offering our support.
+This lack of trust among teachers is probably the most significant barrier to us offering our support.

 - Listen non-judgmentally.
-Let the person share without interruption and try to have empathy for their situation.
-Even if you don’t agree with what they are saying, try to be accepting.
+Let the person share without interruption and try to empathise with their situation.
+Even if you disagree with what they are saying, try to be accepting.

 - Give your reassurance and factual information.
-After they share their feelings and experiences with you, give them hope and useful facts.
+Give them hope and useful facts after they share their feelings and experiences with you.

 - Encourage the person to look for professional help.
 Explain the options available to them.

-As for recognising who might need support, as has already been mentioned above, the signs of mental health problems are extremely varied.
-However, according to the mental health charity Shawmind, the most common signs of mental health challenges in students are:
+As for recognising who might need support, as mentioned above, the signs of mental health problems are incredibly varied.
+However, according to the mental health charity Shawmind, the most common symptoms of mental health challenges in students are:

 - Difficulty concentrating